DragonGamesStudios/Ages-of-Life/AOL/helpme.md

 a) TechnologyPath - vector of Technology* used to define which technologies should be researched in order to research certain technology.
 It's sorted using following rules:
 -> technology of lower level is earlier
 -> if two technologies are the same level they are sorted by name

+## Proto

+### 1. DOM GUI

+Pretty simmilar to DOM design.
+Division into elements and controlling them with rulesets - for documentation, just look at css docs.

+Notes:
+- Border corners are not displayed properly if different colors/styles
+- If border is set to none, but still has width, it is "displayed"
+- `background-size` property needs two values for numeric and one for keyword (background-size: 75%; is not correct)
+- `background-position` is just a shorthand for `background-position-x` and `y`
+- `background-repear` is just a shorthand for `background-repeat-x` and `y`